chen3feng/android-backup/README.md

   or use a package manager like home brew.
 - Install [Python](https://www.python.org/), every programmer knows how to do it.
 - Install pathspec: `pip install pathspec`
-- Enable USB debugging on your phone (https://developer.android.com/studio/debug/dev-options)
+- Enable USB debugging on your device (https://developer.android.com/studio/debug/dev-options)
 - Download the source code for this program.

 ### Configuration